rancher-sandbox/rancher-desktop/docs/installing.md

 Rancher Desktop requires the following on Windows:

-- Windows Home build 1909 or higher.
+- Windows 10 build 1909 or higher.
+The Home edition is supported.
 - Running on a machine with [virtualization capabilities].
 - Persistent internet connection.